Alumni events

 Wednesday, 16 July 6:00pm to 8:00pm | ![]() |

-180th Lecture Series ~ Dancing with Daffodils The third 180th anniversary lecture will take place on Wednesday 16 July 2025 in the Kenneth Russell room, at the Royal Agricultural University.
-The lecture delivered by Kevin Stephens, along with Xianmin Chang, Associate Pro Vice-Chancellor (China Programmes) at Royal Agricultural University, is to explore the pitfalls and opportunities of developing new commercial markets for field scale crops, using the development story of hill farm production of daffodils to provide bio-active compounds to the pharma and ag-chem industries.
+180th Lecture Series ~ Dancing with Daffodils The third lecture in our 180th anniversary lecture series will take place on Wednesday 16 July 2025 in the Kenneth Russell room at the Royal Agricultural University (RAU).
+The lecture, entitled Dancing with Daffodils, will be delivered by Professor Xianmin Chang, Associate Pro Vice-Chancellor (China Programmes) at the RAU, and Kevin Stephens, Managing Director of Agroceutical Products Ltd. It will explore the development story of the hill farm production of daffodils to provide bio-active compounds to the pharma and ag-chem industries to treat Alzheimer's Disease and possibly even cancer.
 Prof Chang has more than 40 years' research experience and, in the last two decades, his research has focused on growing daffodils for alkaloids for human health.
 Working closely with pharmaceutical companies - in particular with Kevin Stephens at Agroceutical Products Ltd (APL), his research projects include daffodil material screening, genetic analysis, planting, and alkaloid extraction, isolation and purification.
 So far, more than 500 alkaloids have been identified and one of these, Galanthamine, is now being used to the treatment of Alzheimer’s Disease.
 Kevin Stephens has more than 20 years' experience managing development projects across commercial and public sectors, combining his agricultural background with expertise in chemical engineering, an MBA, and an MSc in International Management and Finance.
 His diverse portfolio includes projects in natural products, engineering, and alternative energy, such as wool applications, waste plastic conversion, and green chemistry innovations.
 Come along to hear their stories and how research in daffodils plays an important role into our future.
 Tickets and parking are free.
 Visit this link to book on Eventbrite. |

 Wednesday, 10 September 6:00pm to 8:00pm | ![]() |